lccostajr/edx-documentation/en_us/shared/students/SFD_introduction.rst

  This guide is continually being updated and expanded.
 If you have any comments or questions about this guide, select **Feedback** on any page.

- .. note::  If you have comments or questions about a specific course, first
+ .. note::  If you have comments or :ref:`questions about a specific course<If
+    You Have Questions In Course>`, first check the discussions in your course or information on the course's **Home** page to see if your question has been answered there.
+Join your course discussion and add a question post to get answers from the course team or other learners.

-    post the course's discussions to try to find answers from the course team or other learners.
-You can also select **Need Help?** on any page in this guide to contact the edX Learner Support team.
+    To contact the edX Learner Support team, select **Need Help?** on any page in this guide.

 .. contents::